Circumcision Phimosis

 Topical Steroids

-A number of studies show that phimosis can be safely and effectively treated by the application of topical steroids in some cases.
+A number of studies show that topical steroids can safely and effectively treat phimosis in some cases.
 Betamethasone cream 0.05% should be applied to the exterior and interior of the tip of the foreskin 2-3 times daily.
-The treatment should be discontinued as ineffective after 3 months if the foreskin has not become retractile during this time.
+If the foreskin has not become retractile during this time, the treatment should be discontinued as ineffective after 3 months.

 Plastic Surgery